peterfairfield/anaxis/p/undeth.md

 ## Ixasax Red

+She will play dead.

 While they are inspecting her, she will learn the location of the Emporer.
 She will offer to guide them to him in exchange for her life.
 Undeth wants to facilitate this deal, if she thinks the players can get the job done.
 She warns them about his strengths and gives them some poppers and bangers.

 All they can tell from good sense motives is that she is fantastically overstressed and desperate.
 This is such a long shot, but if it works, then they all get to live again.

+They have to believe her.